worktile/plait/.changeset/quick-teachers-explain.md

 '@plait/draw': patch
 ---

-use isMaintainAspectRatio to replace isShift to resolve image resize issue
+use isAspectRatio to replace isShift to resolve image resize issue